hyweljohnllewellyn/hywelme/_posts/2016-01-12-convert-office-365-user-email-to-shared-mailbox-and-remove-the-user-license.md

 ---
 layout: post
-date: "2016-01-12 20:43 +0000"
+date: '2016-01-12 20:43 +0000'
 author: hywel
 categories: small business email
+excerpt: >-
-excerpt: "A temporary member of admin staff was provided with a dedicated user mailbox and therefore an Office 365 License.
-Now the staff member is no longer required, the License can be released."
+  A temporary member of admin staff was provided with a dedicated user mailbox and therefore an Office 365 License.
+Now the staff member is no longer required, the License can be released.
 meta: Office 365 small business email remove license
 published: true
 title: Convert Office 365 User Email to Shared Mailbox and Remove the User License